selimslab/selimslab.github.io/about.md

 Hi, this is Selim, yet another being on the pale blue dot.

-Writing here to have some fun and to share some thoughts.
+Writing here to share and remember

 [github.com/selimslab](https://github.com/selimslab)